 According to Wikipedia, rice is the third-highest agricultural commodity produced worldwide (741.6 million tons) after sugarcane (1.9 billion metric tons) and Maize (1 billion metric tons).

 Rice is a monocot crop and is a seed from the grass species Oryza sativa.
 Before the advent of technology and for local farmers that have no access to an irrigation system, rice is cultivated by flooding the field before or after setting the seedlings.

 Rice is cultivated around April/May if you are in the North, and June/July if you are in the South and can be harvested from August depending on your location.

 The most common diseases that affect rice are grain rot, foot rot, bacterial bright, black horse riding, brown spot, etc.

 Next on the list of rainy season crops is yam.
-Yam is one of the most consumed food in West Africa with over 70% of the world’s tuber production comes from this region.
+Yam is one of the most consumed food in West Africa with over 70% of the world’s tuber production coming from this region.

-Yam is usually planted within February and April while harvest starts from October to December (that is 180 – 270 days after cultivation).
+Yam is usually planted between February and April while harvest starts from October to December (that is 180 – 270 days after cultivation).

 Every year, it has become a ritual in some regions of Nigeria to celebrate the arrival of the new yam.